goodrobots/devFrame/docs/_docs/02-printing.md

 - RC Flying Clubs

 ## 3D Printing Services
 An internet search for "3D printing service" will yield plenty of options.
 However, in the spirit of trying to keeps things affordable, and sustainable, we suggest starting with these services to find a service near your location.
-These services help match your print requirements to service providers, and if you are lucky there will be a few near your area.
+These services help match your print requirements to service providers.

 - [Craftcloud](https://print.all3dp.com/)
 - [MakeXYZ](https://www.makexyz.com/)